napari/napari/docs/explanations/rendering.md

 to render a portion of the scene*.
 Without chunks we have only two choices: render nothing or render the entire scene.
-With chunks we can partially render the scene using whatever chunks are currently available, and we can progressively add more and more chunks as more data is loaded.
+With chunks we can partially render the scene using whatever chunks are currently available, and we can progressively add more chunks as more data is loaded.

 Progressive rendering is valuable because the user can often navigate or make other decisions with partially loaded data, so the user can work faster.
 Also